petabyt/petabyt/README.md

 ## Why Free Software
 I create free software not because I think proprietary software is evil, but because I think
 free software is better.
-My goal is to help people, to make the world a better place than how I
+My goal is to help people, to make the world a better place.
-found it.
-And I believe I can help people best with free software.
+And I believe I can help people best with free and open-source software.